There are now 761 lawsuits in the baby formula MDL.

 What is the payout for an NEC lawsuit?

 There is no set award or settlement amount for NEC lawsuits.
 Lawsuit awards depend on the judge and jury, and they take the facts of the case into account.
 Settlement offers for plaintiffs will also vary depending on the nature of the injuries.
-In the first case to go to trial in March 2024, , a jury awarded a $60 million verdict to a mother whose baby died from NEC.
+In the first case to go to trial in March 2024, a jury awarded a $60 million verdict to a mother whose baby died from NEC.
 In July 2024, a jury awarded $495 million to an Illinois mother whose infant survived NEC but needed long-term care.
-Neither of the plaintiffs in these cases was represented by Motley Rice.
+These plaintiffs were not represented by Motley Rice.

 Our experience fighting for families and children